DamianStanger/node-service-host/readme.md

 # Service Host

 This package contains a service host implementation where in you can host any number of arbitory services inside the host.
-The host pulls data from a source (for example AWS SQS) and sends those messages to one of the configured services.
+The host pulls data from a source (for example AWS SQS) and sends those messages to one of the configured services handlers.

 Messages coming out of the source must have a certain shape so that the host can route the message to the correct service.
 If the message does not conform to the presquibed shape it will be sent as is to the first service registerd as long as the --strict flag is set to false.

+## Usage

+An example usage is given in the Example folder which uses the testSource to get its messages.
+The host works best when passed messages in the following format although will work with any message format. its just that the routing will be ignored.

 ```json
 {